NCI Dictionary of Cancer Terms

 - AMG 162

 A drug used to prevent or treat certain bone problems.
-Under the brand name Xgeva, it is used to prevent broken bones and other bone problems caused by solid tumors that have spread to bone.
-It is also used in certain patients to treat giant cell tumor of the bone that cannot be removed by surgery.
-Under the brand name Prolia, it is used to treat osteoporosis (a decrease in bone mass and density) in postmenopausal women who have a high risk of breaking bones.
+It is used under the brand name Xgeva to prevent bone problems caused by multiple myeloma or by solid tumors that have spread to the bone.
+It is also used in certain patients to treat giant cell tumor of the bone that cannot be removed by surgery, and to treat hypercalcemia that is caused by cancer and did not get better after treatment with bisphosphonates.
+AMG 162 is also used under the brand name Prolia to increase bone mass in certain patients with breast cancer or prostate cancer who have a high risk of breaking bones.
+It is also used to treat osteoporosis in men and postmenopausal women who have a high risk of breaking bones.
 AMG 162 is also being studied in the treatment of other conditions and types of cancer.
 It binds to a protein called RANKL, which keeps RANKL from binding to another protein called RANK on the surface of certain bone cells, including bone cancer cells.
 This may help keep bone from breaking down and cancer cells from growing.
-AMG 162 is a type of monoclonal antibody.
-Also called denosumab, Prolia, and Xgeva.
+AMG 162 may also prevent the loss of calcium from the bones.
+It is a type of monoclonal antibody.
+Also called denosumab.